codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="70%"
 %}

-If the pipeline has failed you can choose to restart it only from the failed step and onwards.
+If the pipeline has failed, you can choose to restart it only from the failed step and onwards.

-You can also also restart from a failed step right from the graphical view:
+You can also restart from a failed step right from the graphical view:

 {% include
 image.html